King Charles III Coronation Medal: Australians

 Several Australians were awarded the coronation medal administered by the United Kingdom as a personal gift from the King.
-Each of the recipients had previously been awarded one of Australia's highest honours, namely the Victoria Cross, the Victoria Cross for Australia, George Cross or the Cross of Valour.
+Its conferment was a decision of the Buckingham Palace, not that of the Australian Government, although the Australian Government indicated that it had "no objection" prior to its conferment to Australians.
 This followed past practices for awarding coronation and jubilee medals to Australians.

-Its conferment was a decision of the Buckingham Palace, not that of the Australian Government, although the Australian Government indicated that it had "no objection" prior to its conferment to Australians.
-They were:
+Recipients include individuals that were awarded one of Australia's highest honours, the Victoria Cross, the Victoria Cross for Australia, George Cross or the Cross of Valour.
+They include: